jmarhee/cbz_to/README.md

 # cbz_to

-CLI to convert .cbz files to .epub,.pdf, or .mobi.
+CLI to convert .cbz (and as of v0.2.0, .cbr) files to .epub,.pdf, or .mobi.

 ## Usage